1066 Granada massacre: Life and career

-Joseph was born in Granada, the eldest son of Rabbi and famous poet and warrior Samuel ibn Naghrillah.
+Joseph was born in Granada, the eldest son of the Talmudic scholar, politician, famous poet and warrior Rabbi Samuel ibn Naghrillah.

 Some information about his childhood and upbringing is preserved in the collection of his father's Hebrew poetry in which Joseph writes that he began copying at the age of eight and a half.
 For example, he tells how once (at nine and a half, in the spring of 1045) he accompanied his father to the battlefield, only to suffer from severe homesickness, about which he wrote a short poem.

 His primary school teacher was his father.
 On the basis of a letter to Nissim ben Jacob attributed to him, in which Joseph refers to himself as Nissim's disciple, it is possible to infer that he also studied under Nissim at Kairouan.
 In 1049, Joseph married Nissim's daughter.

 After the death of his father in 1056, Joseph succeeded him as vizier and rabbi, directing at the same time an important yeshiva.
 Among his students were Isaac Albalia and Isaac ibn Ghiyyat.

-When Badis and his heir Buluggin were poisoned and died in 1073, it was loudly rumored that Joseph had done it himself.
-Things only worsened for him from there.
-He launched into a series of backfired intrigues, mishandled and misjudged situations, resulting in the kingdom sliding into crisis.
+Joseph launched into a series of backfired intrigues, mishandled and misjudged situations, resulting in the kingdom sliding into crisis.

 Character

 Abraham ibn Daud describes Joseph in highly laudatory terms, saying that he lacked none of his father's good qualities, except that he was not quite as humble, having been brought up in luxury.

-The 1906 edition of the Jewish Encyclopedia states, "Arabic chroniclers relate that he believed neither in the faith of his fathers nor in any other faith.
-It may also be doubted that he openly declared the principles of Islam to be absurd."
+The 1906 edition of the Jewish Encyclopedia states, "Arabic chroniclers relate that he believed neither in the faith of his fathers nor in any other faith."
 Arabic poets also praised his liberality.

-The Jewish Encyclopedia also reported that Joseph "completely ruled King Badis, who was nearly always drunk, and surrounded him with spies".

-Muslim leaders accused him of several acts of violence, which drew upon him the hatred of the Berbers, the ruling majority at Granada.
-The most bitter among his many enemies was Abu Ishak of Elvira, who hoped to obtain an office at court and wrote a malicious poem against Joseph and his fellow Jews.
-The poem made little impression upon the king, who trusted Joseph implicitly, but it created a great sensation among the Berbers.
+The most bitter among his many enemies was Abu Ishak of Elvira, who hoped to obtain an office at the court and wrote a malicious poem against Joseph and his fellow Jews.
+The poem made little impression upon the king, who trusted Joseph implicitly.
+Still, it created a great sensation among the Berbers.